Kushaltho/post-install-config/README.md

   <img src="https://i.imgur.com/ivI7jVD.png" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In osTicket, "teams" are groups of users who work together to manage and respond to customer inquiries, issues, and requests.
-An administrator creates and configure teams to fit the specific needs and workflow of an organization.
+An administrator creates and configures teams to fit the specific needs and workflow of an organization.

     Admin Panel -> Agents -> Teams

     Create "Level II Support"

-    Differences between the teams can be up the organization.
+    Differences between the teams can be up to the organization.
 For example, Level II Support might have people with more expertise than I.

 </p>
 <br />